scorpion2211/test/README.md

 This project was generated with `Angular CLI` version 15.2.11 and `node version` 20.11.0

+## Install dependencies

+- Run the `npm i` command
+- If the `npm i` command ends with errors please run it again or run `npm run reinstall` from a linux terminal
+- If you want, you can run `npm run clean` to clean the npm cache and libraries.
+At the end run `npm i` again

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.